ionide/Fornax/README.md

 ## Installation

 Fornax is released as a global .Net Core tool.
-You can instVall it with `dotnet tool install fornax -g`
+You can install it with `dotnet tool install fornax -g`

 ## CLI Application